best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 reg delete HKCU\Environment /F /V SECRET_KEY
 ```

+These can alternatively be defined using a graphical interface under `Edit environment variables for your account` in your Windows settings.

 Once stored in environment variables, these variables will remain available in your environment until they are deleted.

 You can access this variable in your code like so: